Audio Clips

 • Rename the currently selected clip

-• Change the speed of the currently selected clip
+• Change the pitch and/or speed of the currently selected clip

 • Render the changed speed of the currently selected clip